JungnamKim-dev/ACI--Create-Config-Rollback/README.md

 # ACI--Create-Config-Rollback

 This simple script will create a config rollback point on your APIC.
-It's an ideal starting module for any APIC automation scripts because it creates a cookie to use in all subsequents POSTs and there's that rollback point if your change goes south.
+It's an ideal starting module for any APIC automation because it creates a cookie to use in all subsequents POSTs and there's that rollback point if your change goes south.

 ![Here be screengrab](https://github.com/mrdavehill/ACI--Create-Config-Rollback/blob/main/APIC2.png)